-It is Thurston County's intent to fund a range of activities that ensure that all eligible populations have access to at least one funded activity.
+It is Thurston County's intent to fund activities that ensure that all eligible populations have access to at least one funded activity.
 Because of the wide range of needs and gaps identified, Thurston County does not want to pre-determine or limit the proposals received under its RFP.